InfiniteZeroFoundation/.github/profile/README.md

 ---

-## Decentralized Intelligence Network (DIN)
+## Decentralized Intelligence Network (DIN) ⚡

-DIN runs seamlessly in the background, empowering individuals to **earn through everyday app use** while contributing to a network-wide AI economy.
+DIN runs seamlessly in the background, enabling individuals to **earn through everyday app use** while contributing to a network-wide AI economy.
 Guided by **defensive acceleration (d/acc) principles** — defensive, democratic, and user-empowering — DIN is designed as the inverse of centralized AI systems.

 Rather than concentrating **compute, data, and control** centrally, DIN leverages **lightweight AI models on user devices** to reduce latency, lower resource demands, and enable **scalable, privacy-focused AI training** at the source of data.